fyceu/SOC-Automation-Lab/1. Installation/Install.md

-## Guide
-In this step-by-step guide, you will install the necessary Security tools and services on Windows 10 Pro workstation and Ubuntu Desktop 22.04
+In this step-by-step guide, we will install the necessary Security tools and services on Windows 10 Pro workstation and Ubuntu Desktop 22.04
 ## Install Sysmon
 Within your Windows machine, navigate to the following page to download and install Sysmon: